-This can be a motivation to enjoy life while you can and to be aware of your mortality.
+This can be a motivation to enjoy life while you can and to be aware of your impermanence.

 Sketch skull tattoos have an eerie quality to them that adds to the macabre effect.

-Skull tattoos symbolism: Accepting one’s mortality, laughing in the face of death.
+Skull tattoos symbolize accepting one’s ephemerality, laughing in the face of the final exit.

 Valak Sketch Tattoos

 Valak can be one of two things.